-Significant reduction in aircraft development costs and time to market is essential to achieve cheaper and greener aircraft solutions.
-The AGILE project is developing the next generation of aircraft Multidisciplinary Design and Optimization processes, focusing on the reduction of the aircraft development time at the early stages of the design process.
-Many challenges have been identified to ease the optimization of complex workflows in the context of multi-level and multi-partner collaborative engineering projects that characterize aircraft design.
-However, it can be concluded that the technical solutions developed by AGILE, by smart combination of knowledge based technologies, IT solutions, and MDO strategies provide a fruitful approach for handling those challenges and therefore contribute to a shorter aircraft development time.
+Within the MDO community, many challenges have been identified [6, 25, 45] to ease the optimization of complex workflows in the context of multilevel and multipartner collaborative engineering projects that characterize aircraft design.
+However, it can be concluded that the technical solutions developed in AGILE, by smart combination of knowledge-based technologies, IT solutions and MDO strategies, provide a fruitful approach for handling those challenges and therefore contribute to a shorter aircraft development time.